How Much Snow Do Ski Resorts Need?

 While each ski resort is different, the very minimum base of snow is around 20 inches (50cm) of snow but ideally double that for the typical resort.
 The rockier the resort, the more snow it needs to cover the runs.
 The more snow that has fallen the more runs in a resort will be open and vice versa.
 Resorts with snow cannons will be able to open with less snowfall.

-Resorts with more rocks and fewer shrubs (grass, bushes etc) need more snow to cushion the ground.
-Resorts at higher altitude or that haven’t been used to feed livestock tend to have more rocks and therefore need more snow to fall before the runs can open.
+Resorts with more rocks and fewer shrubs (grass, bushes, etc) need more snow to cushion the ground.
+Resorts at higher altitudes or that haven't been used to feed livestock tend to have more rocks and therefore need more snow to fall before the runs can open.

 Many Swiss & French resorts above 200m have little or no plant life and the ground is virtually covered in rocks and boulders.
 In these ski resorts, you need at least 40 inches (1m) of snow for sufficient cover.